 About the researchers

 Jens Jakob Andersen is the lead researcher behind the study.
-He is a former competitive runner and teacher in statistics at Copenhagen Business School under Center Chief of the Department of Finance Dorte Kronborg.
+He is a former competitive runner who still loves to get out there in his trail running shoes and teacher in statistics at Copenhagen Business School under Center Chief of the Department of Finance Dorte Kronborg.
 Today he is the founder and CEO of RunRepeat.com.
 The study was assisted by the Polish statistician Wojciech Fedyszyn and reviewed by dozens of experts before being published.
 The study was funded by RunRepeat.com

 Disclaimer: no brand or other institution influenced us in any way to do this study.
 We did it in our search to create transparency in the running shoe market, and not to promote well-performing running shoe brands.
 No brands even knew we did this study.